gazebosim/docs/ros_installation.md

 # Install Gazebo and ROS

-This document provides an overview about the options to use different versions of ROS in combination with different versions of Gz.
+This document provides an overview about the options to use different versions of ROS in combination with different versions of Gazebo.
 It is recommended to read it before installing the [ros_gz bridge](https://github.com/gazebosim/ros_gz).

 # Important!
 Simple analysis for a quick and correct decision